The Michael Tippett College seeks to demonstrate, through its Admissions Procedures, that it is fulfilling its stated mission statement

 - we will send you an induction pack before you are due to start which tells you everything you need to know about coming to The Michael Tippett College.

-For a discussion or to request an application form you can telephone/email the College on 0207 326 5890, Email: firstname.lastname@example.org
+For a discussion regarding admission to The Michael Tippett College, you can telephone/email the College on 0207 326 5890, Email: email@example.com

 - due regard will be paid to equal opportunities and diversity.
 Referrals from all cultural, ethnic or religious backgrounds are welcomed